Supporting children after the loss of a pet

 Losing a dog can have a heavy emotional toll on a child.
 Here are some ways to help your child through their grief.

-Black cockapoo and child in a garden
+A Black cockapoo sniffing the grass and a crouched child in a garden

 The loss of a dog is a difficult time for everyone in the family, but for a child it can be a particularly challenging.
 Losing a pet is often their first encounter with grief and can be confusing.
 It also means the loss of certain rituals; evening walks, a friendly greeting when coming home from school, and a source of unconditional comfort and affection.
 How children cope may vary from child to child, but there are several things you can do to support your child during this difficult time.